-Zapier lets you connect Pathwright to 2,000+ other web services.
+Zapier lets you connect Pathwright to thousands of other web services.
 Automated connections called Zaps, set up in minutes with no coding, can automate your day-to-day tasks and build workflows between apps that otherwise wouldn't be possible.

 Getting Started with Zapier